markafitzgerald1/simulate-cribbage-games/README.md

     - allow human player to discard and play as first pone, first dealer, both or neither;
     - display 'Go' play actions in grey or otherwise less attention grabbing style;
     - show play points scored on card which scored the points; and
-    - add play of mutiple hands of play to end of game with deal alternating between the two players.
+    - add play of multiple hands of play to end of game with deal alternating between the two players.
   - Allow discard and play algorithm designers to analyze their algorithms and allow players to analyze and practice parts of or their entire games by improving game, play or discard algorithm and human play analysis and training tooling in web UI:
     - Show completed hand (and eventually game) statistics.
     - Add options to automatically: